Director: May Sim

 Courses and faculty research focus on East Asia (China, Japan, Tibet), South Asia (India, Nepal, Pakistan, Sri Lanka), Southeast Asia (Indonesia, Cambodia, Vietnam), and the Asian diaspora around the world.

 The program includes faculty members who are based in 10 departments: economics, English, history, World Languages, Literatures, and Cultures, music, philosophy, political science, religious studies, sociology and anthropology, and theatre.

 Jesuit missionaries worked in India, Japan and China as early as the 16th century.
 One of the most famous of the Jesuits in China, Rev. Matteo Ricci, S.J.
 (1552-1610), an Italian, is remembered with great respect for his linguistic expertise and understanding of Chinese culture.
 Jesuits have continued to work in Asia and in various fields related to Asia as scholars and teachers.
 The Asian Studies Program continues the Jesuit focus on social justice and cross-cultural understanding in an increasingly diverse, global world.

-A very well developed Chinese language program offers students the opportunity to become fluent in Chinese, and students can study languages during their study abroad experience or with the advice of Asian Studies faculty, at other off campus sites in the United States.
+A very well developed Chinese Studies language program offers students the opportunity to become fluent in Chinese, and students can study languages during their study abroad experience or with the advice of Asian Studies faculty, at other off-campus sites in the United States.

 Asian Studies and the Arts

-- Shirish Korde, an ethnomusicologist and composer, who works with faculty, students, and an international cast of artists to produce concerts and performance related to Asia.
+- Shirish Korde, an ethnomusicologist and composer, who works with faculty, students, and an international cast of artists to produce concerts and performances related to Asia.